Dynamic Snippets

 {/snippet}

-in a single snippet called articlesContainer
+by a static snippet named articlesContainer

 exception.